 If you choose to go manually, you need to identify pertinent hashtags or keywords and search who is posting related content.
 After you have collected a good amount of possible creators, you will need to extrapolate the fitting analytics for your campaign, like the number of followers, engagement rate, community sentiment, and any others you feel are relevant for each of them.

 Organize them on your own.
-And make comparisons to decide with who to partner in your campaign.
+And make comparisons to decide with whom to partner in your campaign.
 You may want to identify more content creators than the one you want for your final campaign since some may not be interested, not reply, or just refuse to work with you.

 To simplify the process, you can use third-party services, like CreatorDB, to do the heavy lifting.
 Through CreatorDB, you can search a database of over 3 million influencers for 130+ data points.
 We also offer a built-in niche system that allows you to identify and access over 9000 segments to have granular control over who will receive your message.
-Furthermore, CreatorDB directly allows accessing simple and advanced analytics, making it easy for you to evaluate your picks and select only the best creators for your influencer marketing campaign.
+Furthermore, CreatorDB directly allows access to simple and advanced analytics, making it easy for you to evaluate your picks and select only the best creators for your influencer marketing campaign.
 CreatorDB also lets you quickly find who a creator worked before and when: this way, you can easily avoid creators currently working with competitors or over-saturating their audiences with ads.

 Decide where to contact influencers